 The academic and College environment at Oxford University is rich with opportunities for you to develop many transferable skills that are eagerly sought by employers.
 Undertaking an intellectually demanding academic course (often incorporating professional body requirements) will equip you for the demands of many jobs.
 Your course will enable you to research, summarise, present and defend an argument with some of the best scholars in their subject.
 Under the direction of an experienced researcher, you will extend your skills and experiences through practical or project work, placements or fieldwork, writing extended essays or dissertations.
 In College and University sports teams, clubs and societies you will have the chance to take the lead and play an active part within and outside the University.

-Surveys of our employers report that they find Oxford students better or much better than the average UK student at key employability skills such as problem solving, leadership, and communication.
-Hundreds of recruiters visit the University each year, demonstrating their demand for Oxford undergraduate and postgraduate students, fewer than 5% of whom are unemployed and seeking work six months after leaving.
+Surveys of employers report that they find Oxford students better or much better than the average UK student at key employability skills such as problem solving, leadership, and communication.
+Hundreds of recruiters visit the University each year, demonstrating their demand for Oxford undergraduate and postgraduate students.